Should I include coffee grinds in my garden?

 Caffeine, which is addictive, is present in coffee.
 Caffeine, in the form of coffee (and, to a lesser extent, CHOCOLATE! ), is considered to make the world go round, as many of us rely on its stimulating properties.

-Caffeine, in fact, has piqued the interest of experts, leading to current research on caffeine usage in gardens.
+Caffeine has piqued the interest of experts, leading to current research on caffeine usage in gardens.

 What did they discover?
 Continue reading to learn about caffeine’s use in gardening.